-- ensure perishable contents of packed lunches are refrigerated or contain an ice pack to keep food cool; - inform parents of our policy on healthy eating; - inform parents that we have facilities to microwave cooked food brought from home; - encourage parents to provide sandwiches with a healthy filling, fruit, and milk based deserts, such as yoghurt or crème fraîche, where we can only provide cold food from home.
-We discourage sweet drinks and can provide children with water; - provide children bringing packed lunches with plates, cups and cutlery; and - ensure that adults sit with children to eat their lunch so that the mealtime is a social occasion.
+- ensure perishable contents of packed lunches are refrigerated or contain an ice pack to keep food cool; - inform parents of our policy on healthy eating; - inform parents of whether we have facilities to microwave cooked food brought from home; - encourage parents to provide sandwiches with a healthy filling, fruit, and milk-based deserts, such as yoghurt or crème fraîche. - discourage packed lunch contents that consist largely of crisps, processed foods, sweet drinks and sweet products such as cakes or biscuits.
+We reserve the right to return this food to the parent as a last resort; - provide children bringing packed lunches with plates, cups and cutlery; and - ensure that adults sit with children to eat their lunch so that the mealtime is a social occasion.